If you’re looking for somewhere to see turtles in Curacao then you’re in the right place.

 5. Caracasbaai Beach

-The beach itself is made of hard sand and pebbles but it is a super popular spot for snorkeling and diving.
+Caracasbaai Beach is made of hard sand and pebbles but it is a super popular spot for snorkeling and diving.
+Just make sure to bring your water shoes.

 You can commonly find sea turtles swimming around in the bay here.
-This turtle bay in Curacao is one of the best places to swim with turtles!
+I managed to spot a couple when I went snorkeling.

 6. Playa Porto Marie